markhenrick/markhenrick.github.io/src/_posts/2020-11-04-unraid-snapraid.md

 # Blocks vs files

 Another key difference is that Unraid works on block devices while SnapRAID works on files.
-IMO SnapRAID is the clear winner here.
+This makes SnapRAID more convenient, but requires somewhat more resources.

 Unraid is more like mdadm, where you take some raw block devices, create virtual RAID devices, and then work on top of those.
 The Unraid OS only supports XFS or Btrfs with optional LUKS, but in theory I expect the storage virtualisation layer could support any FS.
 This also means that adding a new disk requires a parity sync; the way this is usually done is by "pre-clearing" the new disk to all zeroes, since `a xor 0 = a`, meaning that the existing disks do not need updating.
 Unfortunately this means you can't officially add a full disk to Unraid, though I expect it should be theoretically possible if you do a full parity sync afterwards.
 The other disadvantage of this is that a parity sync or check time is proportional to the size of your largest data drive, regardless of how much actual space is used.

 SnapRAID OTOH does not really care about filesystems or block devices; it just works on directories, and is so relaxed about semantics that it even runs fine on Windows.
 You can start off with full drives, as I did when I moved from Unraid to SnapRAID.
 Even the parity itself is just plain files rather than requiring a raw block device, as Unraid does, and will be proportional to actual usage, meaning you can take a risk and temporarily overcommit a parity drive smaller than a data drive, as long as you don't use more storage on a single drive than the parity drive can hold.
+Technically the parity file cannot use the whole disk, due to the FS overhead, but the data disks also have that "issue", and in any case it should be a minor overhead.

+The downside of the file parity is less efficient use of resources.
+SnapRAID can use quite a lot of RAM when performing a sync, as it has to hold data structures for the more complicated way its parity works, compared to `A[x] xor B[x] = P[x]`.
+The other major issue is that of fragmentation.
+Having files smaller than the parity `block_size` results in more space being allocated for parity than the file actually uses.
+If you have a lot of small files (e.g. photos), this can add up to a significant amount of space wasted.
+You can decrease the block size, but that increases the RAM used (see the [manual](https://www.snapraid.it/manual), section 7.8).
+When I ran into this, I calculated that it was cheaper to have to spend a bit more on disks than upgrade my RAM.
+It's also generally ill-advised to fill disks to the brim on any system, but keep in mind that just filling one data disk can induce this problem.

 # Live vs snapshot parity